Multirious/zsh-helix-mode/README.md

 - Multi-line mode.
 It's Helix editor right in your prompt!
 - Cursor styling.
 Display different modes with different cursor looks.

-Post an issue if you need any missing feature!
+Post an issue or submit a PR if you need any missing feature!
 May it be a keybind widget or command (for command mode) or anything else.

 ---